-He Belongs To The Streets: A Look Back At Lori Harvey And Future’s Twitter-Melting Love Affair
+He Belongs To The Streets: A Timeline Of Lori Harvey And Future’s Twitter-Melting Love Affair

 Both Lori Harvey and Future have deleted each other off social media.
 This likely indicates the end of their rendezvous since they’ve been so vocal about each other on Instagram in the past.
 Future previously posted several photos of the 23-year-old with with romantic captions and now they’re all deleted.

 They had quite an internet-shattering run going all the way back to last last year.
 Now it’s all over and we have nothing to speculate about except for the next celebrity relationship we care too much about.
+Both seemingly appear to be fine though amidst the break up rumors.
+Future was recently spotted in the strip club alongside Megan Thee Stallion and La La Anthony making it rain.
+Lori has been lighting up social media with hot body pics by the pool and serving us all a dose of glam on the gram.
+We love to see it too.

 How did we get here?
 Hit the flip to see the timeline of their love from secret pettiness to PDA to controversy and everything in between.
+What do you think will happen between the couple?

 Comments